Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Continuous Action Space

-When an agent uses a brain set to the **Continuous** vector action space, the action parameter passed to the agent's `AgentAction()` function is an array with length equal to the Brain object's `Vector Action Space Size` property value.
+When an agent uses a Brain set to the **Continuous** vector action space, the action parameter passed to the agent's `AgentAction()` function is an array with length equal to the Brain object's `Vector Action Space Size` property value.
 The individual values in the array have whatever meanings that you ascribe to